Pratt & Whitney F135: Design

-Derived from the F119 engine, the F135 is a mixed-flow afterburning turbofan with a new fan and LP turbine.
+Derived from the F119 engine, the F135 is a mixed-flow afterburning turbofan utilizing a similar core as the F119 with a new fan and LP turbine.
 There are two F135 variants: the -100 and the -600 versions.
 A -400 version is mentioned, similar to the -100, the main difference being the use of salt-corrosion resistant materials.
 The -600 is described below with an explanation of the engine configuration changes that take place for hovering.
 The engine and Rolls-Royce LiftSystem make up the Integrated Lift Fan Propulsion System (ILFPS).

 The vertical thrust for the STOVL version is obtained from a two-stage lift fan (about 46%) in front of the engine, a vectoring exhaust nozzle (about 46%), and a nozzle in each wing using fan air from the bypass duct (about 8%).
 These contributions to the total lift are based on thrust values of 18,680 lbf, 18,680 lbf and 3,290 lbf respectively.
 Another source gives thrust values of 20,000 lbf, 18,000 lbf, and 3,900 lbf respectively.

 In this configuration most of the bypass flow is ducted to the wing nozzles, known as roll posts.
 Some is used for cooling the rear exhaust nozzle, known as the 3-bearing swivel duct nozzle (3BSD).
 At the same time an auxiliary inlet is opened on top of the aircraft to provide additional air to the engine with low distortion during the hover.

 The low pressure (LP) turbine drives the lift fan through a shaft extension on the front of the LP rotor and a clutch.
 The engine operates as a separate flow turbofan with a higher bypass ratio.
 The power to drive the fan—about 30,000 shp—is obtained from the LP turbine by increasing the hot nozzle area.

 A higher bypass ratio increases the thrust for the same engine power as a fundamental consequence of transferring power from a small diameter propelling jet to a larger diameter one.
 When the F135 is providing vertical lift using the increased bypass ratio from the lift fan, the thrust augmentation is 50% with no increase in fuel flow.
 Thrust augmentation is 52% in conventional flight when using the afterburner, but with a large increase in fuel flow.